Why Women Retire With Less Money Than Men

 How Predictable Interruptions Reorganize the Entire Financial Trajectory

 Retirement systems are frequently described as technical instruments designed to ensure financial security at the end of working life.
 This description suggests institutional neutrality.
-However, when observed through the lens of the real trajectories of men and women over time, these systems reveal a deep reliance on continuous, stable, and minimally interrupted careers.
-This reliance is not accidental.
-It reflects the historical context in which much of retirement regulation was conceived, taking as reference the dominant male employment model throughout the twentieth century.
+Yet when these systems are observed through the lens of real male and female work trajectories, they reveal a deep reliance on continuous, stable, and minimally interrupted careers.

 The Centrality of Continuous Contribution Time

-The consequence is that predictable and socially necessary pauses generate disproportionate effects on final benefits.
+The consequence is that predictable and socially necessary pauses create disproportionate effects on final benefits.
 The system does not distinguish between voluntary interruptions and structural interruptions.
 Both are treated as individual deviations from an implicit norm of continuity.

 Employer-Sponsored Retirement Plans

 Beyond public retirement systems, a significant portion of retirement income depends on employer-sponsored plans.
-These instruments are strongly conditioned on job tenure, formal eligibility, and the ability to contribute regularly over time.
+These instruments are strongly conditioned by job tenure, formal eligibility, and the ability to contribute regularly over time.
 Trajectories marked by frequent job changes, part-time work, or periods outside the labor market reduce both access to and the effectiveness of these plans.

 The Transfer of Risk to the Individual